2024-2-MCC1/Projeto2/README.md

 ## Nome do Grupo
 Ciclo Vicioso

-## Integrantes: Bruno Eduardo Laurindo Da Silva Pinho ,Esther Oliveira Costa, Yanko Lee
+## Integrantes: Bruno Eduardo Laurindo Da Silva Pinho, Esther Oliveira Costa e Yanko Lee

 ## Professores Orientadores: <a href="https://www.linkedin.com/in/victorbarq/">Dr. Victor Von Doom</a>, <a href="https://www.linkedin.com/in/victorbarq/">Me.
 Saitama</a>, <a href="https://www.linkedin.com/in/victorbarq/">Dr. Strange</a>, <a href="https://www.linkedin.com/in/victorbarq/">Me.
 Yoda</a>, <a href="https://www.linkedin.com/in/victorbarq/">Dr. Gero</a>